 The DynaMORE info brochure is available!

-The 2nd PhD and Postdoc Retreat in the rural, sunny landscape of Hirschegg, Austria, was a great success.
+The 2nd PhD and Postdoc Retreat in the rural, sunny landscape of Hirschegg, Austria, from 17-20 September 2018 was a great success.
 A total of 36 attendees discussed stress resilience and facilitated networking within the CRC 1193.

 Berlin (Germany), 1-3 April 2019